Pareto Smoothed Importance Sampling: Discussion

 \section{Discussion}

 Importance weighting is a widely used tool in statistical computation.
-Even in the modern era of Markov chain Monte Carlo, approximate algorithms are often necessary for big-data problems, and then there is a desire to adjust approximations to better match target distributions.
-It is well known that importance-weighted estimates are unstable if the weights have high variance.
+Even in the modern era of Markov chain Monte Carlo, approximate algorithms are often necessary, in which case we should adjust approximations when possible to better match target distributions.
+However, a challenge for practical applications of importance weighting is the well known fact that importance-weighted estimates are unstable if the weights have high variance.

-We have found that one can reduce both bias and variance of importance sampling estimates using a stabilizing transformation that we call Pareto smoothed importance sampling (PSIS) in which the highest weights are replaced by expected quantiles from a generalized Pareto distribution fit to the data (that is, to the weights from the available simulations).
-We believe this method will be helpful in many cases where importance sampling is used.
-In addition to the examples in this paper, PSIS has been used to stabilize importance sampling as a part of the complex algorithm in \citet{weber2016hep}, and we are currently investigating its use in particle filtering, adaptive importance sampling, and as a diagnostic for autodifferentiated variational inference \citep{KucukelbirEtAl:2014}.
+In this paper, we have shown that it is possible to reduce the mean square error of importance sampling estimates using a particular stabilizing transformation that we call Pareto smoothed importance sampling (PSIS).
+The key step is to replace the largest weights by expected quantiles from a generalized Pareto distribution.
+We have also demonstrated greatly improved Monte Carlo standard error estimates, natural diagnostics for gauging the reliability of the estimates, and empirical convergence rate results that closely follow known theoretical results.

+Pareto $\hat{k}$ diagnostic allows the user to assess the reliability of PSIS: \begin{itemize} \item If $\hat{k} < 1 - 1/\log_{10}(S)$, the PSIS estimate is expected to be accurate; \item If $\hat{k} < \min(1 - 1/\log_{10}(S), 0.7)$, PSIS MCSE estimate is expected to be reliable; \item If $\hat{k} > 0.7$, it quickly becomes too expensive to get an accurate estimate; \item If $\hat{k} > 1$, it is expected that the mean does not exist and any estimate for the mean is invalid. \end{itemize} With these recommendations, PSIS is a reliable, accurate, and trustworthy variant of importance sampling that comes with a built-in heuristic that allows it to fail loudly when it becomes unreliable.

+Although $\hat{k}$ was originally targeted for self-normalized importance sampling, it can be used to diagnose also ordinary importance sampling and the distribution of any Monte Carlo draws as discussed and demonstrated by some references mentioned in the next section.